Philippines: COVID school closures threaten education 'catastrophe' | DW | 21.09.2021

 "Many teachers have resorted to setting up kiosks outside their homes so they could still guide and teach their students.
 What else is there to do when your students live in areas where there is no internet or even electricity?"
 Basilio said.

-"If we don’t do this, we will have a generation of children who do not know how to read and write," Basilio added.
+"If we don't do this, we will have a generation of children who do not know how to read and write," he added.

 "Long-term consequences are severe when schools are closed for long periods.
 There is a higher risk for child labor and teen pregnancy.
 The benefits of keeping schools open far outweigh the anticipated negative impact," UNICEF education specialist Teresita Felipe told DW.